Dateline: June 8th 1978 22:00. Nairobi, Kenya

 Cassava's are actually poisonous unless you clean and cook them properly before you eat them.

-Just like TB with fresh cows milk, or contracting dreadful dysentry by eating disgusting rasins, what did I know?
+Just like TB with fresh cows milk, or contracting dreadful dysentery by eating disgusting shit covered raisins, what did I know?

 Can't remember any problems, but I was glad to get a bun when the bakeries opened again